jhumelsine/jhumelsine.github.io/_posts/2025-06-10-contracts.md

 # Introduction
 [Contracts](https://en.wikipedia.org/wiki/Contract) have been around for a long time.
 The image above is a Sumerian contract circa 2600 BCE specifying the terms of selling a field and house.

-Real world contracts, such as the one above, specify the legally binding __Obligations__  and __Expectations__ for a specified time between client and provider.
+Real world contracts, such as the one above, specify the legally binding __Obligations__  and __Expectations__ for a specified time between Client and Provider.

 # Software Contracts
-___Software Contracts___ allow developers of a software component to communicate component behaviors effectively to developers who will invoke the software components.
+___Software Contracts___ allow developers of a software component to communicate component behaviors effectively to other developers who will invoke their software components.
 Good communication among developers through their code is core to Software Engineering.

 Software Contracts specify the __Obligations__  and  __Expectations__ of behaviors provided by software components.
-Software Contracts document the context of __what__ the software component has to offer and its use without conveying the means of __how__ it implements that offer.
+Software Contracts document the context of __what__ the software component has to offer and its use without conveying the means of __how__ it implements those behaviors.

 ## Contract by Design
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/e/ea/Design_by_contract.svg/768px-Design_by_contract.svg.png" alt="Contract by Design" title="Image Source: https://en.wikipedia.org/wiki/File:Design_by_contract.svg" width = "40%" align="right" style="padding: 35px;">